nullgr/instant-validation/README.md

 ### Rules

 Each rule is a function and it should return `true` for a valid case and `false` for invalid.
-Each field should contain and array with minimum 1 rule
+Each field should contain an array with minimum 1 rule

 You can import ready to use rules